WangYuTum/ResNet38-CIFAR10/README.md

 ## Acknowledge

 Thanks for the GPU provided by [Computer Vision and Pattern Recongnition Group at Technical University Munich](https://vision.in.tum.de/)

+## Update

+ - Data augmentation: Randomly flip per image during training instead of flip all images per epoch.
+ - Accuracy: ???